 reports safety concerns in accordance with mandated reporting requirements.

+CCBHC Interpretation: CCBHCs must develop crisis plans with all people receiving services and crisis planning should include the creation of a psychiatric advanced directive when desired by the person.
+If the individual does not wish to participate in advanced crisis planning, that decision must be documented in the case record.

-Examples: Depending on the needs of the person, crisis plans may reference advanced mental health directives, also known as advanced psychiatric directives.
+Examples: Depending on the needs and preferences of the person, crisis plans may reference advanced mental health directives, also known as psychiatric advanced directives.
 Examples: Components of a safety plan can also include: internal coping strategies, socialization strategies for distraction and support, family and social contacts for assistance, professional and agency contacts, and lethal means restriction.
-Examples: Warning signs for individuals assessed as being at high risk for suicide can include a missed appointment, or significant change in status, and personnel may conduct active outreach and service engagement strategies such as phone calls, text messages, or home visits until contact is made.
+Examples: Warning signs for people assessed as being at high risk for suicide can include a missed appointment, or significant change in status, and personnel may conduct active outreach and service engagement strategies such as phone calls, text messages, or home visits until contact is made.
 Examples: Safety plans may look different depending on the specific needs of the individual or family.
-For example, safety plans for survivors of domestic violence may focus on helping individuals prepare for immediate escape, while safety plans for individuals at risk for suicide may address coping strategies and sources of support, such as socialization strategies for distraction and support, family and social contacts for assistance, professional and agency contacts, and lethal means restriction.
+For example, safety plans for survivors of domestic violence may focus on helping people prepare for immediate escape, while safety plans for people at risk for suicide may address coping strategies and sources of support, such as socialization strategies for distraction and support, family and social contacts for assistance, professional and agency contacts, and lethal means restriction.
 Organizations may also provide family members with information on crisis prevention.
 For example, Mental Health First Aid is a one-day training that can prepare someone to recognize, understand, and respond to a person’s mental health crisis.

 MHSU 4.03

-The worker and a supervisor, or a clinical, service, or peer team, review the case quarterly, or more frequently depending on the needs of persons served, to assess:
+The worker or clinical team partner with the individual or family to review their case at least quarterly, or more frequently when indicated, to:

-service plan implementation;
+assess service plan implementation;

-progress toward achieving service goals and desired outcomes; and
+evaluate the person’s continued engagement in their treatment; review progress toward achieving service goals and desired outcomes; and

-the continuing appropriateness of the agreed upon service goals.
+determine the continuing effectiveness of therapeutic interventions and the appropriateness of the agreed upon service goals.

 NA The organization provides withdrawal management only.

-Interpretation: When experienced workers are conducting reviews of their own cases, the worker’s supervisor must review a sample of the worker’s evaluations as per the requirements of the standard.

-Examples: Individuals with higher level of care needs require frequent review.
-For example, weekly review is recommended for individuals with suicidal ideation, recent relapse, or those with a recent mental health- or substance use-related emergency room visit or hospitalization.
-Individuals with acute or complex needs (e.g., individuals receiving medications for diagnosed symptoms and conditions) or those in a higher level of care such as intensive outpatient may require that their service plan be reviewed and updated every 30 days.
+Examples: Individuals and families with higher level of care needs require frequent review.
+For example, weekly review is recommended for people with suicidal ideation, recent relapse, or those with a recent mental health- or substance use-related emergency room visit or hospitalization.
+People with acute or complex needs (e.g., people receiving medications for diagnosed symptoms and conditions) or those in a higher level of care such as intensive outpatient may require that their service plan be reviewed and updated every 30 days.
+Additionally, plans may be reviewed and updated during specific milestones in the treatment process or following changes in the person’s or family’s status.

 Examples: In office-based opioid treatment, indicators that revisions to the treatment plan may be needed include:

 signs or symptoms of withdrawal;